New Addition to the C-Suite: Chief Legacy Officer (CLO)

 The role of preserving and promoting an organization’s legacy can be part of the responsibilities of several roles within the organization such as: CEO, Marketing, Communication, and Human Resources.

 Similarly, on a personal level, becoming a Chief Legacy Officer (CLO) in your own life involves taking an active role in shaping and preserving your personal legacy.
+You may drop the officer and become a Legacy Chief.
 Here are some steps you can take to become a personal CLO:

 - Define your values and goals: Clearly identify the values and goals that are important to you, and use them as a foundation for shaping your personal legacy.